godbout/sleeplessmind.info/nanoc/content/about.md

 # some updates

 This page was written for the first time in 2012.
-Since then a few things have changed, like, for example, my ability to fall asleep.
+Since then a few things have changed, like, for example, <span style="text-decoration: line-through;">my ability to fall asleep.
 Started <time datetime="2015-10-01" class="timeago"></time>, I am now able to fall asleep within 10 to 20 minutes.
 I wake up after 5 or 6 hours naturally, so I don't consider myself as having chronic insomnia anymore.
-I still have bad days, rarely, but when it happens, my mind is (thankfully) as furious as ever.
+I still have bad days, rarely, but when it happens, my mind is (thankfully) as furious as ever</span> the insomnia is currently on and off.
+A few times a month I can't sleep at all.
+On average I fall asleep within 2 to 3 hours.

 More importantly (to me), all the dates that you can find here are relative to the time you are reading this page.
 That means that if you read "5 years ago" it is really 5 years ago from NOW.
 Not from 2012.

 I believe it is important for this page to be as atemporal as possible.
 I always find it annoying when I read something and I have no idea what the dates are referring to.
 It makes me feel disconnected from what is being said, from the content.
 I cannot trust it.
 I do NOT want you to experience that here.

-All the other information on this page has been updated to reflect my situation as of February 2016.
+All the other information on this page has been updated to reflect my situation as of January 2017.

 # About